 At Catherine Truman Architects, we believe that every project is different; every client is different; every house is different; and every budget is different.
 Great solutions share one thing in common – excellent design.
 Clear thinking.
 A solution that works so well that it looks completely obvious.
 A solution that looks simple but it’s not.

 Each homeowner has different needs, wants, desires and concerns.
 We believe it’s important to listen and find a solution that successfully addresses all of them.

-Every existing building, evert site, and every plot of land, is different.
-We believe that we have to understand the building and site in order to find the solution.
+Every existing building, every site, and every plot of land is different.
+We believe that we must understand the building and site to find the solution.
 The materials.
 The restrictions.
 The views.
 The history.
 Everything.

 Every project is different.
 Every client, every budget, every site – and every one of our solutions – is different.
 Some look more traditional, others more contemporary.
 We don’t do cookie cutter designs.
 The common threads are a simple clarity of design, and a solution which seems effortless and simple, like there couldn’t be any other solution.
 That’s what makes this fun.
 It’s different, every day.

 A colleague once told me that “the most expensive house you can build is the wrong house”.
 Most people don’t build a lot of houses in their lifetimes, and we want to make sure that, whatever your budget, you build the right house.

 So, why work with us?
 We like solving those problems.
 We like to collaborate with owners to find the best solution for them.
 We like to collaborate with the builder to develop the best building we can – they bring our solutions to life.
 We don’t drop the drawings with the builder and disappear; we are on site, with the builder, making sure it comes out the way we all want.